LVermunt92/YogaFuelPlan/replit.md

 Improved Meal Plan Interface: Enhanced user experience by showing meal plan selector even with single plan (previously hidden causing confusion), improved current plan button styling with proper selected appearance, and fixed date display issues by cleaning old test data with incorrect future dates.
 Enhanced Recipe KPI Display: Added comprehensive nutritional KPI information to recipe details dialog, showing good fats (grams), vegetables (grams), and fruits/starches (grams) alongside existing nutritional data.
 This helps users understand how each recipe contributes to their macronutrient targets and daily KPI goals.
 Interface layout reorganized with saved meal plans positioned above weekly meal plan display for better logical flow.
 Refined Dietary Tag System: Removed "low-sodium", "sugar-free", "high-protein", and "anti-inflammatory" from user-selectable dietary tags in profile settings.
 These are now treated as recipe guidelines rather than user preferences, allowing the system to naturally incorporate these principles into all recipes without requiring explicit user selection.
 This simplifies the profile interface while maintaining the nutritional benefits across all meal plans.
+Personalized Welcome Text: Updated navigation welcome message to prioritize showing user's firstName from profile data, only falling back to username when firstName is not available.
+This creates a more personal experience by displaying "Welcome, Sarah" instead of "Welcome, sarah.jones" when firstName is present in user profile.
 Critical Dietary Restriction Bug Fix: Added additional safety filtering to prevent any recipes tagged as "pescatarian" or containing fish/meat ingredients from being served to vegetarian users.
 Implemented emergency cleanup that removed problematic meals from existing plans and added safeguards to prevent recurrence.
 Fixed Recipe Instructions Issue: Enhanced recipe lookup logic to strip "(protein-enhanced)" suffix during matching, ensuring all recipes display complete detailed instructions with proper ingredients, step-by-step cooking directions, tips, and nutritional information.
 Enhanced grocery list display: Updated bell peppers, carrots, and kiwi to show as "pieces" instead of grams in shopping lists for clearer grocery shopping guidance.
 Bell peppers now display as "2 pieces", carrots as "3 pieces", and kiwi as "4 pieces" (stuks in Dutch) for more practical shopping experience.